marioroy/mce-cookbook/README.md

  threads->exit(0) if $INC{"threads.pm"};
 ```

-### Parallel-IO Reader with BioUtil::Seq
+### Parallel-IO Reader for BioUtil::Seq

 MCE::Shared provides a "real" shared handle.
 Thus, allowing for parallel IO
 iteration between many workers simultaneously.
+This demonstration requires

-This demonstration requires MCE 1.8xx or later to work.
+MCE::Shared 1.831 or later to run.

 ```perl
  use strict;